- Department for Environment, Food & Rural Affairs and Animal and Plant Health Agency

 This section was published on 24 November 2016.

-The import into the UK of the following products is prohibited: unprocessed deer urine, faeces, and lures obtained from deer for commercial or personal use for deer hunting, or other deer attracting activities which contain the above animal by-products.
+- you can’t import any of the following unprocessed products into the UK: deer urine, deer faeces, and lures obtained from deer for use in deer hunting or other deer attracting activities which contain the above animal by-products

 An Importer Information Note (ABP IIN 44) explains the ban and the procedure to follow to import processed products.